zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-google.md

 [APZ 91.1] (# apz91.1) ෙහි # apz91.1 .ref .apz ෙහි "Someone has no abstractions"
 To one, it means to the deserving Kshinashravas.
 That's it The absurdity is twofold.
 The absurdity of desire is the absurdity of vision.
-‘Selfishness’ is absurd (2-6) 1 (ii) (iii) should be used)
+'Selfishness' is absurd (2-6) 1 (ii) (iii) should be used)
 Inexhaustible effectsDebt calmed down visually.
 Degeneration of cravings There is no such thing as inertia because the visual inertia is soothing, apparent